awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

     --force
 ```

-If you remove the `--force` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then adding the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
-Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
-For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+If any of the Amazon EKS add\-on settings conflict with the existing settings for the self\-managed add\-on, then adding the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.

 ------
 #### [ AWS Management Console ]

-**To add the Amazon VPC CNI Amazon EKS add\-on using the AWS Management Console**
+**To add the latest minor, patch, and build version of the Amazon EKS add\-on using the AWS Management Console**

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.